HridyeshKumar/HridyeshKumar/README.md

-# Hello, I'm [Your Name]! 👋
+# Hello, MY NAME IS HRIDYESH KUMAR! 👋

-I'm a [Your Role/Profession], passionate about [Your Interests/Expertise].
+I'm a STUDENT, passionate about learning new programming languages and tools.
 Welcome to my GitHub profile!

 ## 🔭 I’m currently working on